melchenko/saving_agreement_test/README.md

 # Automation test framework

-**BDD automation test framework**  - Check the correct saving agreement on Experior Financial Group Portal is covered by automation scripts.
+**BDD automation test framework**  - Check the correct saving agreement for Experior Financial Group Portal is covered by automation scripts.

 Table of contents
 =================